drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 ### units_translation

-**Data type:** Dictionary
+Dictionary.
 Maps Redfish schema units to units as you want them to appear in the documentation.